Hundreds of birds in the one and only river gorge

 Migratory birds.
 Breeding birds.
 Wetland, prairie, forest birds.
 Common and rare birds.
 Life-list birds.
 Most people would have to travel to multiple locations across different seasons and habitats to see this kind of bird diversity.
 Not so for those of us who live in the Twin Cities and have access to the Mississippi River.

 Since 1988, Dave Zumeta, former executive director of the Minnesota Forest Resources Council, has kept a record of the birds he has observed in the Mississippi Gorge Regional Park area where he lives.
-Today, his list includes an eye-popping 191 species, 145 of which he has observed within a block of his house.
+As of spring 2022 his list (see it here) includes an eye-popping 192 species, 145 of which he has observed within a block of his house.
 Dave shares his list each year exclusively with FMR to help us track the avian species using the river gorge habitat.

 Critical habitat in the flyway

 The Mississippi River is a documented migratory corridor for over 300 species of birds that use the river like a highway to travel between breeding and wintering habitats.
 In addition, a great many species also breed and over-winter here within the remaining habitat adjacent to the river.